AntJanus/WebDevelopment.META/Book/4-Better Developer/8-general-advice.md

 ## Version Control

 Version control is THE thing that everyone mentions to newbies and suggest it to any pros that don't use it yet (chastise them  rather).
-Version control is a system that allows you to "store" version of your code.
+Version control is a system that allows you to "store" versions of your code.
 Imagine that every time you save, a copy of your file is saved in a server.
 On top of that, you can browse through the history of your file and go back and forth between versions.

 Except things are a little more complicated and *much* better.
 For instance, you don't just version a single file, you keep your entire project.
 What's cool is that every time you make a change, you can commit that change (so no *autosave* into version control).
 Committing a change means that you're *sure* you want this change to be part of the official project and its history, collectivelly called a "repository" or "repo" for short.
 A commit allows you to add a message like "fixed parse error in WorkController.php" or even longer messages to list all of the tasks you've done.